Sivanesan23/Grocery/README.md

 Technologies Used:
     Angular (HTML, CSS & Type Script) for Frontend; SPRING Boot, JAVA, Data JPA for Backend and MySQL Database.
-    Software used-Sublime text for Frontend, Eclipse for Backend and MySQL DB.
+    Software used-visual studio code for Frontend, Eclipse for Backend and MySQL DB.

 Features:
     create a new customer in the DB.